KStateMachine/kstatemachine/README.md

 ```

 ## Error handling
-By default state machine simply ignores events that does not match any defined transition.
+By default, state machine simply ignores events that does not match any defined transition.
 You can see those events if logging is enabled or use custom `IgnoredEventHandler`:
 ```kotlin
 createStateMachine {